-The Subject Property is comprised of two separate blocks (Blocks 28 and 29).
+The Subject Property is comprised of two separate blocks on an approved Plan of Subdivision (Blocks 28 and 29, Plan 4M-1596).
 It is proposed to develop a total of 18 semi-detached dwellings and 12 townhouse dwellings on the Subject Property.
 The principal access to proposed development will be provided off Deschâtelets Avenue and Des Oblats Avenue.
 Motor vehicle parking spaces are provided for residents within each proposed dwelling accessed from internal car courts located between the buildings.